News

 Published on October 27, 2025

-Samsung and SK Group have recently announced partnerships with OpenAI.
-These collaborations involve supplying cutting-edge memory chips and developing AI data centers for OpenAI's ambitious Stargate project.
-KT, another major player, has teamed up with Palantir, integrating Palantir’s AI solutions with KT’s cloud infrastructure.
-This will deliver tailored AI services to the Korean market and nurture local talent.
-SK Broadband is also working with Amazon Web Services to build an AI data center in Ulsan.
+Leading the charge are Samsung and SK Group, which have recently partnered with OpenAI.
+These collaborations focus on supplying advanced memory chips and developing AI data centers for OpenAI’s Stargate project.
+Additionally, KT has joined forces with Palantir to integrate AI solutions with its cloud infrastructure, delivering customized AI services to the Korean market while fostering local talent.

-Samsung is deepening its collaboration with Microsoft by integrating Copilot into its smart TVs, monitors, and Galaxy devices.
-This allows users direct access via voice or remote commands.
-Last week, Samsung unveiled the Galaxy XR, an AI-oriented extended reality headset developed with Google and Qualcomm, capturing global attention.
+Samsung is also expanding its collaboration with Microsoft by integrating Copilot into its smart TVs, monitors, and Galaxy devices, allowing users to interact seamlessly through voice or remote commands.
+Last week, Samsung unveiled the Galaxy XR, an AI-oriented extended reality headset developed in collaboration with Google and Qualcomm, generating significant global interest.